Basit Jehangir Sheikh: Political career

-Since 26 November 1967, when Basit Jehangir welcomed Shaheed Chairman Bhutto in Kasur, and up to 25 December 2007 (2:30am), when he last met Shaheed Bibi sahiba in Islamabad, it has been a 40-year-long association of loyalty and steadfastness.
-In return, the confidence and affection that Chairman Bhutto, Begum Nusrat Bhutto, Shaheed Bibi sahiba and now Co-Chairman Asif Ali Zardari have reposed and shown to him over these years is the biggest asset of his life.
-From 1967 to 2007, each political upheaval and countless detentions have tested his mettle, but each time he has come out more resilient than before.
+Since 26 November 1967, when Basit Jehangir welcomed Bhutto in Kasur, and up to 25 December 2007 (2:30am), when he last met Shaheed Bibi sahiba in Islamabad, Jehangir and Bhutto had a 40-year-long association of loyalty and steadfastness.
+In return, the confidence and affection that Chairman Bhutto, Begum Nusrat Bhutto, Shaheed Bibi sahiba and now Co-chairman Asif Ali Zardari had shown to him over these years was the biggest asset of his life.
+From 1967 to 2007, each political upheaval and countless detentions had tested his mettle, but each time Jehangir had come out more resilient than before.

-In March 1968, Begum Nusrat Bhutto started her campaign to obtain Shaheed Bhutto's release from Ayub Khan's detention, from Kasur.
+In March 1968, Begum Nusrat Bhutto started her campaign to obtain Shaheed Bhutto's release from Ayub Khan's detention at Kasur.
 Basit Jehangir organized a big protest rally that was led by Begum Sahiba.
 The passion, anger and impact of the rally is still remembered by (now) prominent TV anchorperson Iftikhar Ahmad.

-In 1970, he was appointed the first General Secretary of PPP, Tehsil Kasur.
+In 1970, Jehangir was appointed the first General Secretary of PPP, Tehsil Kasur.
 Shaheed Chairman Bhutto visited Kasur on 17 August 1970, inaugurated a Party office in Kasur, attended a reception and addressed a public meeting.
-It was during this meeting that Basit Jehangir warned the Shaheed Chairman not to award party ticket to Ahmad Raza Kasuri, as betrayal was in Raza Kasuri's blood.
-Late Messrs Mehmud Ali Kasuri and Rasul Baksh Talpur were present on the occasion, so was Mr. Omar Mehmud Kasuri advocate (younger son of late Mehmud Ali Kasuri), who still remembers the incident.
-Shaheed Bhutto would always reminisce that early warning.
+It was during this meeting that Basit Jehangir warned the Shaheed Chairman not to award a party post to Ahmad Raza Kasuri, as betrayal was in Raza Kasuri's blood.
+The late Mehmud Ali Kasuri and Rasul Baksh Talpur were present on the occasion, as was Mr. Omar Mehmud Kasuri advocate (younger son of late Mehmud Ali Kasuri), who still remembers the incident.
+Shaheed Bhutto would always recall that early warning.

 Chairman Bhutto did not have to wait for long to see the truth behind Basit Jehangir's warning.
 Ahmad Raza wanted the provincial assembly ticket for Kasur city to be awarded to Yaqub Maan, ex-MPA.
 Bhutto sahib ignored his choice and awarded it to a party loyalist Ghulam Hyder Sohail.
-Upon this Ahmad Raza telephoned to Chairman at 70 Clifton and threatened that if this decision was not changed, he won't let Mr. Bhutto enter Punjab.
-The call was taken by Mr. Mumtaz Ali Bhutto, who gave him a befitting reply.
-Basit Jehangir's insight impressed the Chairman and brought them further close.
+Upon this Ahmad Raza telephoned the Chairman at 70 Clifton and threatened that if this decision was not changed, he wouldn't let Mr. Bhutto enter Punjab.
+The call was taken by Mumtaz Ali Bhutto, who gave him a befitting reply.
+Basit Jehangir's insight impressed the chairman and brought them further close.

-This closeness however created problems elsewhere in the district.
-Mr. Malik Meraj Khalid was offended with the candid criticism that Basit Jehangir would carry out against hid devious politics in the party.
-On 7 May 1974, Basit Jehangir was riddled with bullets by Yaqub Mann's son.
-After six months of hospitalization involving multiple surgeries, he survived and reported back to the Chairman for duty.
+This closeness, however, created problems elsewhere in the district.
+Mr. Malik Meraj Khalid was offended by the candid criticism that Basit Jehangir would make against devious politics in the party.
+On 7 May 1974, Basit Jehangir was shot multiple times by Yaqub Mann's son.
+After six months of hospitalization involving multiple surgeries, he survived and reported back to the chairman for duty.